SSWConsulting/SSW.Rules.Content/rules/change-from-x-to-y/rule.md

 ### Hi Dave,

-1. For the Code Auditor web page, please make the list read:
+1. For the CodeAuditor web page, please make the list read:

 Scan all your projects for coding errors: